How to Choose a Dehumidifier

 Method 1: Manually Emptying the Bucket

-Every dehumidifier comes with a bucket where it puts the water it is taking from the air.
-Most dehumidifiers have an auto shut-off so the water will not overflow the bucket and make a puddle around your dehumidifier.
-If you are only dehumidifying a small room in your home, with a door that’s usually closed the likelihood of only removing 10 to 15 pints of moisture per day is pretty realistic to assume you can just daily plan to empty the bucket is pretty realistic since you would not need to empty the bucket more than once a day or every other day.
+Every dehumidifier comes with a bucket where it deposits the water from the air.
+Most dehumidifiers have an auto shut-off so the water will not overflow, making a puddle around your dehumidifier.
+If you are only dehumidifying a small room in your home with a closed door, you can expect to remove around 10 to 15 pints of moisture daily.
+Plan to empty the bucket daily or every other day.

 Method 2: Continuous Drainage

-The second method is continuous drainage by attaching a hose which simply allows the water to be pulled from the air to drain out through a hose.
-Most dehumidifiers have a hose hook up, though it depends greatly on the dehumidifier of both it’s shape and size.
-If there is a floor drain, this method which works great, since the water is flowing out of the bucket through gravity.
-You can also use a sink and in most cases this option would require you to elevate the dehumidifier since most sinks are located 2 to 3 feet above the floor.
+The second method is continuous drainage by attaching a hose, which allows water to be pulled from the air and drained out through a hose.
+Most dehumidifiers have a hose hook-up, though it depends significantly on its shape and size.
+This method works great with a floor drain since the water flows out of the bucket through gravity.
+You can also use a sink; however, this option would require you to elevate the dehumidifier since most sinks are located a few feet above the floor.

-A higher location on the dehumidifier where the hose is connected will provide better gravity for the water flow to come out.
-Most models come with this option and you will find some are simpler to use than others.
+A higher location where the hose connects will provide better gravity for the water flow to come out.
+Most models come with this option, and some are simpler to use than others.
 Some will provide the hose some will not.
-Some will accommodate your typical garden hose and some will require a specific size plastic hose that slides over the opening and does not screw on.
-So, check out what is entailed in connecting the hose, does it come with the hose, and if it does not will I need to buy a specific size hose at my local hardware store or can I simply screw my garden hose onto the opening.
+Some will accommodate your typical garden hose, and some will require a specific size plastic hose, which slides over the opening and does not screw on.
+Be sure to check out what is required to connect the hose and whether it comes with it.
+If it doesn’t come with a specific hose, it’s crucial to know if the device needs a specific size or if you can just screw your garden hose on the opening.

-Most people recognize that dehumidifier efficiency, what good is a dehumidifier that costs a fortune to run?
-It is important enough to be one of the deciding factors in buying a dehumidifier because they use more electricity than just a fan due mainly to the compressor.
-Keep in mind that not even the best dehumidifiers might not come with an Energy Star rating.
-Sadly, Energy Star rating label does not necessarily mean the dehumidifier is electrically efficient or even your best option.
+Most people recognize that dehumidifier efficiency is another factor to consider when purchasing a dehumidifier.
+It is important as they use more electricity than just a fan due to the compressor.
+Remember that even the best dehumidifiers might not receive an Energy Star rating.
+Sadly, the Energy Star rating label does not necessarily mean the dehumidifier is electrically efficient or even your best option.

-A lot of manufacturers will not spend the money to go through the government approval process to be Energy Star certified and this is more common with the industrial and commercial models.
+Many manufacturers will not spend the money to go through the government approval process to be Energy Star certified.
+This is more common with the industrial and commercial models.
 So, even though a dehumidifier has an apparent high wattage rating, if it efficiently removes pints of water per kilowatt of electricity used, that really determines how efficient it is.
 Therefore, you will want to know this value when shopping for one.
-Remember, less wattage used per hour does not mean less electricity used in the long run if you need to run it more, it will cost more.
+Remember, less wattage used per hour does not mean less electricity used in the long run.
+If you need to run it more, it will cost more.